Quantumminded/my-portfolio/README.md

 ## Installation

-1. Clone the repository.
+1. Clone the repository
-2. Install the required dependencies using `npm install`.
+2. Install the required dependencies using `npm install`
-3. Start the server using `npm run dev`.
+3. Start the server using `npm run dev`

 ## Usage